zmsp/sonar-clojure/README.md

 volumes:
     - /opt/sonar/extensions:/opt/sonar/extensions
 ```
-* Need to install [sonar-runner] (http://docs.sonarqube.org/display/SONAR/Installing+and+Configuring+SonarQube+Runner)
+* Need to install [sonar-runner] (http://docs.sonarqube.org/display/SONAR/Installing+and+Configuring+SonarQube+Runner) and configure sonar-runner.properties to make sonar server accessible (See [example](https://github.com/zmsp/sonar-clojure/tree/master/Resources))

 * Need to have [Eastwood](https://github.com/jonase/eastwood) and [Kibit](https://github.com/jonase/kibit) added to the profiles.clj (locaed on .lein/) file as plugins.

-WARNING: If loading your code (particularly test files) causes side effects like writing files, opening connections to servers, modifying databases, etc., running this plugin on your code will do that, too.
+WARNING: If loading your code (particularly test files) causes side effects like writing files, opening connections to servers, modifying databases, etc., running this plugin on your code will do that too.

 ### 1. Get the plugin